angelasonline/blockparty-kit/FIRST_PARTY.md

       present ask it the first question.
 - [ ] Ambitious rooms: try a split model (`--split`) that no single machine could hold.
 If it works, you've done something collectively that was individually impossible.
-Say that out loud at the party.
+Say that out loud at the party for good measure.

 ## After (10 minutes)